-Under each RGGI state's CO2 Budget Trading Program, sources (fossil-fueled power plants 25MW and larger located within the RGGI participating states) are required to possess CO2 allowances equal to their CO2 emissions over a three-year control period.
+Under each RGGI state's CO2 Budget Trading Program, a source (a power plant with at least one unit serving a generator with capacity 25MW* or greater located within the RGGI participating states) is required to possess CO2 allowances equal to their CO2 emissions over a three-year control period.

-The RGGI program is currently in its fourth three-year control period.
+RGGI is currently in its fifth three-year control period.
 Three-year control periods have proceeded as follows:

 |Three-Year Control Period||Start Date||End Date|